AyeCode/uwp_social/readme.txt

 == Changelog ==

+= 1.0.7 =
+* Login with LinkedIn gives error due to destruct method - FIXED

 = 1.0.6 =
 * Social login is unable to create new user sometimes - FIXED
 * GDV2 compatibility - ADDED